Die Schnellboot-Seite

 The British Secret Service commenced 1948 to collect information of the Sovietunion via the Baltic coast.
 It hired Kpt.Lt. a.D.
 (LtCdr. ret.)
 H.H.
 Klose, who had gained experience about this sea area and about the attitude of Soviet naval officers during Wold War II as Commander 2.
 S-Boat-Training-Flotilla.

 To accomplish this task the Royal Navy made available to him the war loot "S 208".
 The crew was put together at his discretion.
-He and his handselected crew were released by the Minesweeping Organization.The boat was taken over at Gosport.
-It had been retrofitted at Britsh shipyards with three Napier Deltic 18-cylinder engines instead of the MB-dieslengines and therewith optimized for higher speed and weaker motornoises during "silent voyages".
-With additional tanks on the upper deck it had been equipped for long range operations.
+He and his hand-selected crew were released by the Minesweeping Organization.The boat was taken over at Gosport.
+She had been retrofitted at Britsh shipyards with three Napier Deltic 18-cylinder engines instead of the MB-diesel-engines and therewith optimized for higher speed and weaker motornoises during "silent voyages".
+With additional tanks on the upper deck she had been equipped for long range operations.

 "S 208" under the White Ensign - Picture: Archives S. Hess

-In April 1949 the first operation to land agents in the Baltic countries took place.
+In April 1949 the first operation in the Baltic countries took place in order to land agents.
 Other operations followed, on 01.
 November 1949 two agents were landed near Windau (Ventspils) and on 12 April 1950 three agents were landed south of the lighthouse Uzava.
 The fourth landing of agents followed in November or December 1950.
-Two agents werde landed, one agent returned and a "Mole" was picked up.
+Two agents were landed, one agent returned and a "Mole" was picked up.

 "S 208" leaving Rønne/Bornholm - Picture: Bornholm Museum Collection Erik Pedersen

-All Operations up to this point in time were based on Gosport.
-Flying the crew back and forth and the transit via Northsea and Baltic was considered as too awkward and thus "S 208" was stationed in the Finkenwerder Yachtclub.
+All operations up to this point in time were based on Gosport.
+Flying the crew back and forth and the transit via Northsea and Baltic was considered as too awkward and thus "S 208" was stationed in the Finkenwerder Yachtclub close to Hamburg.
 The crew was accommodated in a barack.

 Chart with Recconnaisssance-Targets and Landing Positions of BBFPS - Picture: Archives S. Hess